 But for most, that level of detail is too much.
-So this article covers the checklist and process I use to develop search-engine-friendly articles on WordPress.
+So this article covers the checklist and process I use to develop search-engine-friendly posts on WordPress.

 The good news is that 80% of what you need to do to improve your search engine rank can be achieved by adhering to some easily understood principles, and adding 2 bits of easily understood information to your web pages.

 As this article is quite long here are links to the various sections I’ve covered:

 I recommend using one of the SEO plugins, but remember that all they do is provide the fields you need to fill in (I’ve covered these below) and insert the correct META tags into your page code.

 They do not do the SEO for you!

 That’s what I’ve covered in this article, so let’s jump in.